• Recipe Index

 Equipment

-This is the equipment you will need for making a steak and kidney hotpot:
+These are the main items of equipment you will need to make a steak and kidney hotpot.

 Save for later

-If you would like to make this steak and kidney hotpot (and probably do a better job than I did) why not save the recipe to one of your Pinterest boards so you can find it easily?
+If you would like to like to make this steak and kidney hotpot, why not save the recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.